 Residents Maintain Autonomy

-This datapoint measures the percentage of long-term patients who needed increased assistance with activities of daily living over time.
-Activities of daily living include activities such as getting dressed and continence.
+This metric measures the percentage of long-term patients who needed increased assistance with activities of daily living over time.
+ADL's include activities such as getting dressed and taking a bath.
+Some experts would argue that this is a measure of a resident's well-being.

 Ability to Keep Residents Mobile